#MeghanMarkle Despite Dancing The Hora At Her First Wedding Is NOT #Jewish

-Every once in a while there is an internet rumor with a kernel of truth that even legitimate news sources pick up and run with.
+Every once in a while there is an internet rumor with a kernel of truth that even legitimate news sources pick up and run.
 This is the case with the rumor that Meghan Markle is Jewish.
 With yesterday’s announcement that Meghan Markle and Prince Harry got engaged, the internet exploded, sending the already crazy Cyber Monday internet traffic into overdrive.
-People searched online, trying to glean every possible detail about the Markle Royal wedding plans, including the who, what and when of it all, and they also wanted to know about the Markle family, and which of the Markle family members, if any, are Jewish.
+People searched online, trying to glean every possible detail about the Markle royal wedding plans, and they also wanted to know if any of the Markle family members are Jewish.

 While most people were thrilled for Meghan Markle and Prince Harry and celebrated the idea that the British Royal Family would finally have some diversity (Americans have always had a hard time buying the thrill of a “commoner” being a shock), others started using racist code by saying that Markle was “unsuitable” for Prince Harry.
 Several people on Twitter called Markle “loose.”